CenturyLinkCloud/APIDocs/Getting Started/using-the-http-api-to-log-in-and-query-servers.md

 ### Description

-The Tier 3 API offers SOAP and HTTP web service endpoints.
-Users of the API must first authenticate themselves and acquire a session cookie before interacting with the servers and services in the Tier 3 cloud.
+The  API offers SOAP and HTTP web service endpoints.
+Users of the API must first authenticate themselves and acquire a session cookie before interacting with the servers and services in the  cloud.

-In this article, we'll walk through the steps necessary to authenticate a user account and use the session cookie to invoke a subsequent service in the Tier 3 API.
+In this article, we'll walk through the steps necessary to authenticate a user account and use the session cookie to invoke a subsequent service in the  API.
 This demonstration is done via the C# programming language, but the principles remain the same in any language.

 ### Audience